dblooman/browserstack-rspec/README.md

 ## Spec_Helper

-You can think of `env.rb` as your `spec_helper.rb`, therfor the caps go in there.
+You can think of `env.rb` as your `spec_helper.rb`, therefore the caps go in there.
 I like to just use `Rake` in the command line, so I have removed the `ENV` option for user and authkey.
-If you want to use the command line to pass credentials, refer to cucumber docs and remove replace the url variable contents.
+If you want to use the command line to pass credentials, refer to cucumber docs and remove replace the URL variable contents.

 ```ruby
 require 'rspec'